beling/book-pl/src/ch07-05-separating-modules-into-different-files.md

-## Separating Modules into Different Files
+## Umieszczanie Modułów w Osobnych Plikach

 So far, all the examples in this chapter defined multiple modules in one file.
 When modules get large, you might want to move their definitions to a separate